 Peer Review Rating: AV® Preeminent™ 5.0 out of 5

-- Delivered the Eugene J. Mackey Jr. lecture at the Sam Fox School of Design & Visual Arts at Washington University in St. Louis co-sponsored by the School of Law.
+- "Eugene J. Mackey Jr. lecture," Lecturer, Sam Fox School of Design & Visual Arts at Washington University in St. Louis co-sponsored by the School of Law

-- Author of Law for Architects: What You Need to Know.
+- "Law for Architects: What You Need to Know"

-- Author of Legal Dimension of Practice and Regulatory Agencies' Role in Control of Design and Practice of Architecture: Managing Risks and Liabilities for Architects chapter in The Routledge Companion for Architecture Design and Practice.
+- "Legal Dimension of Practice and Regulatory Agencies' Role in Control of Design and Practice of Architecture: Managing Risks and Liabilities for Architects chapter," Author, "The Routledge Companion for Architecture Design and Practice"